General Zoning Information

 The Township is now in the process of shielding or replacing all of its site lighting at the Township Hall, Office Building, the two fire Stations, the compactor, and the parks.
 Also any street lights at those locations.

 I would like to take this opportunity to encourage property owners and the boards or committees of residential complexes to review for compliance any outdoor site lighting or street lights they may have.
 If someone has a question concerning their existing exterior lighting or any proposed new exterior lighting as to if it meets the ordinance requirements.
-I will be more that happy to help you in this matter.
+I will be more than happy to help you in this matter.

 One of the most numerous types of outdoor lights found in the Township is the so called security yard (barn) light.
 (See photo) These lights usually have mercury vapor or metal halite bulbs in them with a translucent lens.
 As stated earlier, these lights can remain until such time as the fixture needs to be replaced, and then the new one shall comply with the ordinance.
 In the mean time, however, they can be made more compliant by installing a shield on them.
 Again, please call me at 231.223.7318 and I will be happy to help you find a source to purchase one of these shields.